She Was There

 Day One: Screening & Conversation

-This program is supported by partnerships with Castle of our Skins, the Museum of African American History, and the West End Museum.
+This program is presented in partnership by Boston Lyric Opera, Castle of our Skins, Everyone250, MA250, Museum of African American History, Roxbury International Film Festival, and West End Museum.

 The West End Museum